Introduction

 from local to remote system

-# rsync -avz -e 'ssh -p sshport' folder/file nameuser@ipORhostname:/destinationfolder
+# rsync -avz -e 'ssh -p sshport' folder/file nameuser@ipORhostname:/destinationfolderexamples:

 from remote to local system

-# rysnc -avz -e 'ssh -p sshport' nameuser@ipORhostname:/originfolderORfile /destinationfolder
+# rysnc -avz -e 'ssh -p sshport' nameuser@ipORhostname:/originfolderORfile /destinationfolderexamples:

 wish you luck!